brownplt/pyret-lang-resugarer/README.md

 installed.
 (Ideally, install the Haskell platform -- http://www.haskell.org/platform/).

 Make sure the lib/Resugarer submodule is up to date.
-Then run `make` in that subdirectory.
+Run `make` in lib/Resugarer/hs, and then symlink lib/Resugarer/hs/Resugarer (the executable that was just produced) to src/lang/stepper/Resugarer.

 Now you should be ready to run resugaring.
 Just use the '--trace' option: